LaurenceM10/LaurenceM10/README.md

 ### Hi there 👋

-### My name is Laurence Steven and I'm a Software Developer based on Nicaragua and working full time remotely.
+### My name is Laurence Steven and I'm a Software Developer from Nicaragua and working full time remotely.

 - 🔭  I’m currently working as a Web and Mobile Developer at Top Floor Marketing
 - 💬  Ask me about Web and Mobile Development